nolanlawson/KeepScore/README.md

 ```
 documentation/description-eo.txt              # Play Store description
 KeepScore/res/values-eo/strings.xml           # main translations
+KeepScore/res/values-eo/dimensions.xml        # changes width of the time period overlay (e.g. "Yesterday",
-KeepScore/res/values-eo/dimensions.xml        # useful if Esperanto has really long words, see e.g. French
+                                              # "The Past Week") for languages with long words, e.g. French
 KeepScore/res/raw-eo/version_and_credits.xml  # page shown in "About KeepScore"
 ```

+I maintain the English, French, and Japanese translations myself.
-You can use this table of the English, French, and Japanese translations to get an idea of what you should be doing:
+So you can use this table
+to get an idea of what you should be doing:

 <table border='0'>
 <tr>